-I remember at one of my first hearings held at the Industrial Commission of Arizona, referring to it as a workMANS compensation case.
-The female judge quickly asked “Chad, are women not allowed to get injured in Arizona?”
+I remember at one of my first hearings held at the Industrial Commission of Arizona, referring to it as a workman’s compensation case.
+The female judge quickly asked, “Chad, are women not allowed to get injured in Arizona?”

 For more information about this or other work injury-related claims, contact our attorney group at Snow, Carpio, and Weekley.